CodeWithDevi0/Store-pricelist/README.md

 2. Sign up/login with GitHub
 3. Click "New Project"
 4. Import your repository
-5. Vercel will automatically detect it as a static site with serverless functions
+5. Vercel will automatically detect it as a static site with Node.js serverless functions
 6. Click "Deploy"

 #### Option B: Using Vercel CLI
 1. Install Vercel CLI: `npm i -g vercel`
 2. In your project folder: `vercel`
 3. Follow the prompts
-4. Choose "Other" if asked about framework
-5. Deploy!
+4. Deploy!

 ### Step 3: Test Your Deployment
 - Main page: `https://your-app.vercel.app/`